 Anyone asking to be named the guardian must attend the hearing.
 The adult over whom the guardianship is requested, the "proposed protected person," must also attend the hearing unless the person has been excused.
 Any other relatives or interested persons may also attend the hearing if they have anything to share with the judge.

-If the person over whom the guardianship is requested cannot attend the hearing, the physician should certify that the person cannot attend in the Certificate of Incapacity.
+If the person over whom the guardianship is requested cannot participate in the hearing, the physician should certify that the person cannot attend in the Physician's Certificate.

 Make sure you arrive for the hearing at least 20 minutes early so you have time to park, get through security, and find the courtroom.